-Processes used: Cyanotypes, Kallitypes, Photopolymer gravures, Vandyke browns, Vandykes over cyanotype and Wet plate collodions on aluminium.
+Shows: Cyanotypes, Kallitypes, Photopolymer gravures, Vandyke browns, Vandykes over cyanotype and Wet plate collodions.

 Elizabeth Graves encountered cyanotypes while seeking a simple way to make Contact sheets without an enlarger or darkroom.
 She quickly fell in love with the tonal subtleties and richness of Prussian Blue.
 She moved from making jewel-like 120 mm Contact sheets to printing with large digital negatives scanned from 35 mm film.